Scientific: Lysiloma watsonii (Synonyms: Lysiloma thornberi, Lysiloma microphylla var. thornberi)

 Form & Character: Graceful, lacy, large shrub or small multiple trunk tree if pruned as such, more upright when young to spreading with age.

 Growth Habit: Woody perennial small tree (with extensive training), briefly deciduous during late spring prior to flowering, slow to moderate to 20 feet with greater spread, will produce root and trunk suckers profusely at its base.

-Flowers & fruits: Creamy white small 'puff-ball' flowers in terminal clusters in late Spring, ugly very hard bean pod fruit to 4 to 6 inches long in Summer, fruit litter during later summer is significant.
+Flowers & fruits: Creamy white small 'puff-ball' flowers in terminal clusters in late Spring; fruit are an ugly very pod to 4 to 6 inches long in Summer, fruit litter during later summer is significant.

 Seasonal color: None of outstanding significance, although yellow foliage in April and cream flowers in May may be considered an accent by some.

 Light: Full sun